Putnam Valley, New York: Education

 The Putnam Valley Central School District operates three schools: Putnam Valley Elementary School starting at kindergarten, Putnam Valley Middle School starting at 5th grade, and Putnam Valley High School starting at 9th grade.
 The district was created in 1934, and was dedicated in 1935.
 The high school is the most recent addition to the district, being built in 2000.
-It uses geothermal energy for heating and cooling, has three computer labs, a performing arts center and wireless Internet access in all classrooms.
+It shares a campus with the middle school and uses geothermal energy for heating and cooling, has three computer labs, a performing arts center and wireless Internet access in all classrooms.
 Before the high school was built, Putnam Valley students were previously sent to neighboring town high schools including Lakeland High School in Shrub Oak, Peekskill High School or Walter Panas High School, all of which are in Westchester County.

-In grades 5 through 12, every student is issued an Apple laptop or Chromebook.
-Apple laptops are guaranteed to be given to those in 9th grade and above.

 Transportation

 Rail service is provided by Metro-North's Hudson Line at the Peekskill station in Westchester County, which is a 15 minute drive southwest from Putnam Valley.